tock/tock/doc/wg/core/notes/core-notes-2023-12-08.md

 ## TickV Discussion (https://github.com/tock/tock/discussions/3709)
 - Andrew: Just as a heads up, some of the agenda emails have been going to junk.
 - Andrew: I have been focusing on TickV and key value for my team.
-- Andrew: TickV spec states that a limitation is fragmentation.
-If something is written to a region and never erased, the flash will show as filled up even if they have been erased.
+- Andrew: The TickV spec states that a limitation is fragmentation when something is written to a region in flash memory and is never removed.
+- Andrew: In such cases, even if the rest of the region is cleared, the flash memory might still indicate that the region is full, despite having only one valid entry.
+The current implementation of garbage collect is unable to solve this problem, which leads to the flash filling up while only having a few valid entries.
 - Andrew: I have been looking for a way to handle this and would love feedback.
 - Hudson: This could be helpful to place in the issues section on the main Tock repo.
 - Hudson: The two main people who have done development on this are Brad and Alistair.